keboola/developers-docs/extend/registration/index.md

 If you want to test your extension before making it available to all users, it can be hidden from the list of all components (UI flag `excludeFromNewList`).
 However, this does not really prevent anyone from using it.
-To use a non-published extension, create the configuration using the [component API](http://docs.keboola.apiary.io/#reference/components/create-config/create-config).
+To use a non-published extension, create the configuration with the [component API](http://docs.keboola.apiary.io/#reference/components/create-config/create-config).
 Or visit directly the following URL: https://connection.keboola.com/admin/projects/{projectId}/applications/{componentId}.
-The *projectid* is simply your KBC project ID.
+The *projectid* is your KBC project ID.
 The *componentId* (e.g. _myCompany.acmeApplication_) is provided upon your extension registration.